 To be eligible for concurrent enrollment, students:

-- Must be determined by the high school principal (or counseling designee) to have the
+- Must be determined by the high school principal or counselor to have the ability to

-- Must have written parental approval (per the high school authorization form) prior
+- Must have written parental/ guardian approval (per the high school authorization form) prior

 to registering for classes.